Canada in the world wars and interwar period: Labour conflicts

 The move from a wartime to a peacetime economy, combined with the unwillingness of returned soldiers to accept pre-war working conditions, led to another crisis.
 In 1919, the One Big Union was formed by trade union syndicalists with the intent of improving conditions for all workers, not just in a single workplace, industry, or sector.
 The OBU had some influence on the Winnipeg General Strike of 1919, which business and political leaders saw as an outbreak of Bolshevism, especially since the Soviet Union had recently been formed.
 The army was sent in to break the strike and the entire Winnipeg police force was fired and replaced with a much larger and better paid force of armed special constables.
-Although the Winnipeg strike is the best known, it was part of a larger strike wave that swept the country.
+Although the Winnipeg strike is the best known, it was part of a larger strike wave that swept the country between 1919 and 1925.
 Special constables, vigilante "citizens" organizations, and replacement workers were mobilized in strikebreaking throughout the country in this period.